cherifyounouss/weather-app/README.md

 # weather-app
-A comman line weather-app build with nodeJS
+A command line weather-app build with nodeJS